BestTimesToVisit.com Logo

 culture

-Respect the 'siesta' hours, especially outside the main tourist zones.
-Many smaller shops and businesses close between roughly 2 PM and 5 PM.
-Plan your shopping or errands accordingly, and use this time to enjoy a leisurely lunch or a siesta yourself!
+Siesta is still a thing, especially outside the main tourist areas.
+Many smaller shops and some restaurants will close between roughly 2 PM and 5 PM.
+Plan your shopping or museum visits accordingly, and use this time for a leisurely lunch or a siesta yourself!

 safety

-While Malaga is generally very safe, be mindful of your belongings in crowded areas like the port, bus station, and popular tourist spots.
-Keep your bag zipped and in front of you, especially when enjoying the lively atmosphere around Plaza de la Merced.
-Pickpocketing is the most common issue.
+While Malaga is generally very safe, be mindful of your belongings in crowded areas like the main shopping streets (Calle Larios) or busy markets.
+Keep your bag zipped and in front of you, and be aware of your surroundings, especially if you're enjoying a few drinks.

 packing